onegronm/eShopOnWeb-Kubernetes/README.md

 I took the sample ASP.NET Core reference application to demonstrate the deployment of a single-process (monolithic) application to a Kubernetes cluster.

-## Running the sample using Docker
+## Building the sample using Docker

 You can run the Web sample by running these commands from the root folder (where the .sln file is located):